Drug Crime Attorney in Liberty County

 Our firm works to secure alternatives to incarceration, especially for first-time offenders:

 - Conditional Discharge: For eligible first offenders, we seek this disposition, which allows the court to defer the finding of guilt.
-If the program (which includes probation and treatment) is successfully completed, the charges are dismissed, and the client avoids a conviction.
+If the program (which includes probation and treatment) is successfully completed, the charges are dismissed and the client avoids a conviction.

 - Accountability Courts: We may advocate for enrollment in the Atlantic Judicial Circuit Drug Court, which serves Liberty County.
 This intensive, 24-month treatment program is an alternative to prison for eligible non-violent felony drug offenders.
 Successful completion often leads to dismissal or avoidance of incarceration.